 Regionally significant routes were identified in Pinal County's 2006 Small Area Transportation Study and were further evaluated in Pinal County's 2008 Regionally Significant Routes Plan for Safety and Mobility Final Report.
-The need for these routes stems from rapid residential and commercial development, increased congestion and associated safety concerns, and limited capacity of the existing Pinal County roadway network, which also lacks continuity and connectivity.
+Pinal County routinely evaluates and updates the information for its regionally significant routes.

-The vision for regionally significant routes is to: (1) provide continuity across Pinal County and through urban areas, and (2) connect to adjacent counties and state highways.
+The vision for regionally significant routes is to (1) provide continuity across Pinal County and through urban areas and (2) connect to adjacent counties and state highways.
 These routes should provide a high level of safety and service through corridor management and access control.
 Routes will be planned, programmed, designed, and constructed in consideration of community and environmental values.
 Many of the primary arterial streets in the study area, which provide access to more densely populated areas, are designated regionally significant routes.
-Figure 1.2-1 shows the Pinal County Regionally Significant Routes network.
+Figure 1.2-1 shows the Pinal County Regionally Significant Routes network, based on information provided by Pinal County in September 2020.